yamahigashi/unofficial-fabricengine-documents-ja/Source/ExtensionAuthoringGuide/cPlusPlusApis.rst

     function ObjectA() = "ObjectA_construct";
     function ~ObjectA() = "ObjectA_destroy";

 KL objects must be referenced by at least once by an owning class or node to ensure that they are not destroyed.
 By maintaining references to objects, you can guarantee that they will not be destroyed, and can control when they will eventually be freed.
-For systems of interdependent classes see eManaging Data ownership and bidirectional relationshipsf below.
+For systems of interdependent classes see â€˜Managing Data ownership and bidirectional relationshipsâ€™ below.

 Mapping Public methods
 ^^^^^^^^^^^^^^^^^^^^^^